 The identity router can also connect to RSA Authentication Manager to enable authentication with RSA SecurID tokens or RSA SecurID Authenticate Tokencodes from all access points controlled by Authentication Manager.
 The identity router includes a built-in RADIUS server that you can configure to protect network access with SecurID Access authentication.

-You typically install the identity router in your DMZ, so that it can accept connections from the public Internet and act as a secure proxy for enabling remote access to applications that are not publicly accessible, such as Microsoft SharePoint or an on-premise web application.
+You typically install the identity router in the DMZ for your on-premises network or in a subnet in your Amazon cloud environment where it can accept connections from the public Internet and act as a secure proxy for enabling remote access to applications that are not publicly accessible, such as Microsoft SharePoint or an on-premises web application.

-To install the identity router, you use a downloadable image, which includes all necessary identity router components.
+To install the identity router, you use a virtual machine image, which includes all necessary identity router components.
 Your deployment may include multiple identity routers, which can operate in clusters to provide additional features and reliability.

 Cloud Administration Console